Fill Comparison · Cotton · Wool · Buckwheat · Kapok · Latex · Buckwool

 Organic Cotton

 The densest natural fill we make, which is why it holds its shape for years instead of flattening in months.
-Full-pillow GOTS certification covers the fill, cover, thread, and dye process under license GOTS-10229 (Oregon Tilth), so you can verify it yourself.
+License GOTS-10229 from Oregon Tilth was issued on the finished pillow, the material inside it as well as the cover over it.
+Most brands certify the outer fabric alone.
 It gives even, dependable support that feels right from the first night, and when it settles you top it up through the side zipper.

 Wild-Harvested Kapok